Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 The option **-i** stand for extract files from an archive and the **-d** create leading directories where needed, the **-m** retain previous file modification times when creating files and **-v** used for verbose.

-In our case we can see the folder that `cpio` extract to and this can give us a clue about the init file, but if you notice, at the end of the output was print out 56 blocks, and every block is 512 bytes so we view right now in the first 33280 bytes of this file, but as you saw before, this file contain 54M which are more bigger then 33K we saw, so were is the rest of that file?
+In our case we can see the folder that `cpio` extract to and this can give us a clue about the init file, but if you notice, at the end of the output was print out 56 blocks, and every block is 512 bytes so we view right now in the first 33280 bytes of this file, but as you saw before, this file contain 54M which are more bigger then 33K, so were is the rest of that file?

 This situation let's us know that not all the file was open by the cpio, and the rest of that can be something else or new cpio file because in the cpio there is an header that he knows the start and finish of file, so we need the rest of the file, to achieve that goal we can use `dd` to take fixed size for that file and output it to use file.